Fellowship in Public Service Psychiatry

 Schedule by Topic (rev 12/1/16)

-Pittsburgh was recently voted “America’s most livable city” by “Places Rated Almanac” and is a city of great vitality and variety.
+Pittsburgh has been voted “America’s Most Livable City” by both “Places Rated Almanac” and “The Economist.”
+It is a city of great vitality and variety.

 The renaissance in recent times has made it safe, clean and fun.
 With a wealth of affordable housing options it is one of the nation’s most diverse architectural communities.